junxia95/junxia95.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jun Xia is currently a Postdoctoral Research Associate at University of Notre Dame from 2023 (advised by Prof. Yiyu Shi).
+Jun Xia has been a Postdoctoral Research Associate at the University of Notre Dame since 2023 (advised by Prof. Yiyu Shi).
 He obtained his Ph.D. degree from East China Normal University in 2023 (supervised by Prof. Mingsong Chen).
 He obtained his M.S. degree and B.S. degree from Jiangnan University (supervised by Prof. Zhilei Chai and Prof. Wei Yan from Peking University) and Hainan University in 2019 and 2016, respectively.

 His research interest includes Heterogeneous On-device Federated Learning and Trustworthy AI.

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 A NAIRR is funded by NSF (cash equivalent $98,400).
+- *2026.02*: &nbsp;🎉🎉 A paper accepted by DAC 2026.
+- *2026.02*: &nbsp;🎉🎉 Two papers accepted by CVPR 2026 (congratulations Boyu and Zixuan).
-- *2024.12*: &nbsp;🎉🎉 A paper is accepted by T-SUSC 2024.
+- *2024.12*: &nbsp;🎉🎉 A paper accepted by T-SUSC 2024.
-- *2024.12*: &nbsp;🎉🎉 A paper is accepted by DATE 2025.
+- *2024.12*: &nbsp;🎉🎉 A paper accepted by DATE 2025.
-- *2024.09*: &nbsp;🎉🎉 A paper is accepted by NeurIPS 2024.
+- *2024.09*: &nbsp;🎉🎉 A paper accepted by NeurIPS 2024.
-- *2024.07*: &nbsp;🎉🎉 A paper is accepted by ICCAD 2024.
+- *2024.07*: &nbsp;🎉🎉 A paper accepted by ICCAD 2024.
-- *2024.02*: &nbsp;🎉🎉 A paper is accepted by DAC 2024.
+- *2024.02*: &nbsp;🎉🎉 A paper accepted by DAC 2024.

 # 📝 Selected Publications